jandrieu/nft-rfc/spec/nft-rfc-004_interNFT_standard/README.md

 This standard describes a set of interfaces that can be utilised to build an inter-chain non-fungible token implementation.

 InterNFT is a natively implemented NFT structure for Blockchain applications that implement interoperability protocols.
-The interNFT is defined by a basic interface that any NFT structure has to implement to be called an interNFT.
+The interNFT standard is defined by a basic interface that any NFT structure has to implement to be classified as an interNFT.
 The ownership of interNFT is maintained by the interNFT wallet.
-The combination of interNFT and interNFT wallet allows the ownership of the interNFT to be exchanged across interoperable chains while the execution logic of the NFT is still maintained at the native chain.
+The combination of interNFT and interNFT wallet allows the ownership of the interNFT to be exchanged across interoperable chains while the execution logic of the NFT minting and mutation is still maintained at the native chain.

 ### Motivation